-We're planning to upgrade the Bulmans Road Corridor from High Street to Centenary Ave and want your feedback on the proposed changes.
+We're planning to upgrade the Bulmans Road Corridor from High Street to Centenary Ave and asked for your feedback on the proposed changes.
 Feedback closed at 5pm on Monday 31 June, 2021.

 Bulmans Road is an important link within the City of Melton.
 It connects the suburbs of Harkness and Melton West to the township of Melton, Woodgrove Shopping Centre and the Western Freeway.
 Currently the two schools along Bulmans Road, Catholic Regional College (CRC) and St Catherine of Siena Primary School, generate significant traffic volumes resulting in safety and congestion concerns.
 This project will help address these concerns for all users, including pedestrians.